 Inter-municipal cooperation and the establishment of networks are both goals and instruments of the programme.
 Over half of the programme’s cooperation areas bring together at least two participating municipalities.

-A regionally coordinated, integrated development concept not only provides the vital strategic foundation for the measures, but is also a prerequisite for participation in the “Smaller Towns and Communities” programme.
-The integrated concepts tie in with the individual conditions at each location and are intended to initiate holistic development across the participating municipalities.
-In addition, the future development of public service infrastructure should also be coordinated from a regional perspective.
-Data from accompanying research shows that all the cooperation areas have development concepts which are often regional and in some cases citywide or area-specific.
+A supralocal, integrated development concept not only provides the vital strategic foundation for the measures but is also a prerequisite for participation in the “Smaller Towns and Communities” programme.
+The integrated concepts tie in with the individual local conditions and are intended to provide an impetus for fully integrated development across the participating municipalities.
+In addition, the future development of public service infrastructure should also be coordinated from a supralocal perspective.
+Data from accompanying research shows that all the cooperation areas have development concepts which are often supralocal and in some cases citywide or area-specific.

-Cooperation management should support the development of inter-municipal cooperation.
-The most important activities are the management of processes and funding, the creation of regional development concepts, the provision of support for individual measures, as well as public relations and participatory activities.
-About one third of the cooperation areas receive cooperation management assistance.
+Administrative bodies for cooperation management should be established to support the development of inter-municipal cooperation.
+The most important activities are the management of processes and funding, the creation of supralocal development concepts, the provision of support for individual measures, as well as public relations and participatory activities.
+About one third of the cooperation areas have administrative bodies tasked with cooperation management.

-Contingency funds are used as an incentive in all urban development programs to activate and support private involvement in the cooperative collaborations.
-Throughout the programme period, the inter-municipal cooperations only made very limited use of area-based funds.
-However, individual municipalities that do make targeted use of the contingency funds as part of their urban development measures illustrate that this instrument offers great potential for activation and participation, particularly in the centres of smaller towns and communities.
+Contingency funds are used as an incentive in all urban development programmes to stimulate and support private involvement in the cooperative collaborations.
+Throughout the programme period, the inter-municipal partnerships only made very limited use of area-based funds.
+However, individual municipalities that do make targeted use of the contingency funds as part of their urban development measures illustrate that this instrument offers great potential for stimulus and participation, particularly in the centres of smaller towns and communities.

 Programme figures

 In the last ten years, the “Smaller Towns and Communities – Supralocal Cooperation and Networks” programme for the promotion of urban development supported 672 measures in 456 cooperation areas.
 Over 1,450 smaller towns and communities received urban development funding, either directly or within the context of an inter-municipal cooperation.
-In total the programme provided around €567 million in federal financial assistance.
+In total, the programme provided around €567 million in federal subsidies.
 The federal funds were complemented by funds from the states and municipalities (which generally matched the federal funding amounts) and mobilised follow-up investments in the towns and communities.

-The vast majority of the participating municipalities represent rural communities or small towns.
-Their respective local problems were addressed using investments (particularly in the area of social infrastructure) and investment-related measures (particularly to promote participation, activation and cooperation).
-In the area of social infrastructure, there was a predominance of measures related to education, culture, children and youth.
-The appointed development areas are overwhelmingly in the town centres or the centres of neighbourhoods within the municipalities or districts, and are primarily characterised by mixed use and residential buildings.
+The vast majority of the participating municipalities are rural communities or small towns.
+Their respective local problems were addressed using investments (particularly in the area of social infrastructure) and investment-related measures (particularly to promote participation, stimulus and cooperation).
+In the area of social infrastructure, there was a predominance of measures related to education, culture, children, and youth.
+The appointed development areas are overwhelmingly in the town centres or the centres of neighbourhoods within the municipalities or districts and are primarily characterised by mixed use and residential buildings.
 The age of the buildings in the development areas is mostly mixed.
 In addition, there were a large number of areas that were established before 1948.

-Programme diversity – Local strategies and projects
+Programme diversity – local strategies and projects

 One of the strengths of the “Smaller Towns and Communities” programme is that it has a flexible framework regarding how the grants can be used.
 This enables participating municipalities to take different approaches and thereby implement individual strategies and solutions.
-During the programme, the following key topics emerged:
+During the implementation of the programme, the following key topics emerged:

-Development of regional strategies for collaboration
+Development of supralocal strategies for collaboration

 The resources provided by the programme were used to initiate and consolidate new cooperations, as well as expand existing inter-municipal cooperations related to urban development.
-Other networks were also involved in the implementation of the programme, so that shared strategies for safeguarding public services could be developed.
+Other networks were also involved in the implementation of the programme to facilitate the development of joint strategies for safeguarding public services.

 Integrated action, funding and support